-Dr. Glenn Ethridge | Senior Pastor
+Rev. Dr. Glenn Ethridge | Senior Pastor

 Rev. Mary Lou Gilbert | Pastor of Visitation and Senior Adult Ministry

 With a degree and background in Christian Education, Mary Lou served part time on the staff of Glenn Memorial UMC while the Gilbert children were young.
 Once they reached junior high and high school, she enrolled as a part-time student at Candler School of Theology and continued to serve at Glenn Memorial UMC.
 She graduated from Candler in 1998, was ordained Elder in the North GA Annual Conference and served in the following appointments: Associate Pastor at Saint Mark UMC, Pastor in Charge at Buchanan UMC, Associate Pastor at Oak Grove UMC, and Senior Pastor of Haygood Memorial UMC.
 She has initiated and participated in numerous mission trips, including Bolivia, Appalachia Service Project, and Urban Atlanta.
-Her love of people has led her to work with volunteers in many areas including: evangelism, senior adult ministry, Christian Ed., recreation, and mission.
+Her love of people has led her to work with volunteers in many areas of ministry including: evangelism, senior adult ministry, Christian Ed., recreation, and mission.

-Dale Smith | Director of Administration
+Dale Smith | Executive Director

 Dale came to Oak Grove in March 2011, after completing his degree in Organizational Leadership with a minor in Religion at Atlanta Christian College.
 Previous to serving at Oak Grove, he was on the staff at Emory University for 21 years, 13 of which were with the Candler School of Theology.
 He was born in Seville, Spain to Air Force parents but grew up in Northern Maine and the farmlands of Southeastern Kansas.
-After high school, he joined the United States Coast Guard, serving on Marcus Island Japan; Coast Guard Far East Section Headquarters in Tokyo, Japan; the Coast Guard Institute in Oklahoma City, OK and completing his seven years of service as a Recruiter based in Atlanta.
+After high school, he joined the United States Coast Guard, serving at Marcus Island Japan; Coast Guard Far East Section Headquarters in Tokyo, Japan; the Coast Guard Institute in Oklahoma City, OK and completing his seven years of service as a Recruiter based in Atlanta.

 His favorite thing at Oak Grove is the wonderful people here.
 “While many congregations claim to be warm and welcoming, the people of Oak Grove truly open their hearts to invite others in.”

-Kathy Brockman | Executive Assistant to the Senior Pastor
+Rachel Fullerton | Executive Assistant to the Senior Pastor

 Rachel joined Oak Grove in August of 2011 as the Administrative Assistant for the Young Children’s School where she worked with Sue Balcom.
-In January of 2013, she moved to the main office of the church and become Administrative Assistant to Dale Smith.
+She left and became Administrative Assistant to Dale Smith, then in June 2015 Executive Assistant to the Senior Pastor.
 As a lifelong United Methodist, Rachel comes from a long line of church folks.
-Her grandmother, Faye Hutcheson, worked for the Council on Ministries (now referred to as Connectional Ministries), her mom, Karen Fullerton, is the N. GA Conference Benefits Officer, and her dad, Lee Fullerton, is the senior minister at Embry Hills United Methodist Church.
+Her grandmother, Faye Hutcheson, worked for the Council on Ministries (now known as Connectional Ministries), her mom, Karen Fullerton, is the N. GA Conference Benefits Officer, and her dad, Lee Fullerton, is retired clergy from the N. Ga Conference.
 Rachel has a Bachelor of Science in History and Political Science from Wesleyan College in Macon, GA.
 While at Wesleyan, Rachel was very active in campus-wide activities.
 She was President of Student Government Association her senior year, a member of the Wesleyan Disciples, a member of WAVE, (Wesleyan Admissions Volunteer Experience), and served on many more committees and clubs in her time at Wesleyan from 2006-2010.
 Rachel is currently a member at Embry Hills United Methodist Church, where she is a youth counselor and in charge of the young adult program.

 Pamela Reynolds | Director of Finance

 Pam joined Oak Grove in October, 2010, but she grew up locally and attended Lakeside High School.
 She graduated from theUniversity of Georgia with a degree in Finance and Accounting.
 Pam and her husband Scott, also a native Atlantan, have 3 children.
 George is the oldest, a civil engineer and a 4th generation Georgia Tech graduate.
-Alice is a Samford University graduate, and is a preschool teacher here at the Oak Grove CDC.
-Their youngest, Mary, is a junior at Georgia Southern University and is studying to be a preschool teacher, as well.
+Alice is a Samford University graduate and is a preschool teacher here at Vanderlyn Elementary.
+Their youngest, Mary, is a teacher at Briarlake Elementary.
 Pam is currently on the Lakeside Foundation scholarship committee.
 She taught 1st grade Sunday School for 10 years, and assisted with children’s choir and children’s mission programs for many happy years.

-Susie Mobley | Membership / Database Administrator
+Diane O’Steen | Membership / Database Administrator

 Kim Cody | Director of Children’s Ministry